-After 3 non-fiction books, I am writing my first novel, working title ‘Pentecost’.
-It is a religious thriller – somewhere between James Rollins, Matthew Reilly and Dan Brown in style and pace.
+After 3 non-fiction books, I am writing my first novel, working title ‘Pentecost' (Update – republished in 2014 as Stone of Fire).
+It is a conspiracy action-adventure thriller – somewhere between James Rollins, Matthew Reilly and Dan Brown in style and pace.
 My degree in Theology is finally being put to use!

 In this video, I share some of my lessons learnt at the 40,000 word mark (text notes below the video)